kpdecker/jsdiff/CONTRIBUTING.md

 ## Releasing

-A full release may be completed with the following:
+A full release may be completed by first updating the `"version"` property in package.json, then running the following:

 ```
 yarn clean